 For port managing bodies to be ready for these new fuels, it requires them in the first place to identify the criteria and areas for safe and efficient bunkering of a specific new fuel in their port, to make the risk assessment of bunkering a specific fuel in the given environment, and to develop the specific rules and protocols to be respected by the fuels suppliers and shipping companies.

-These tasks are in line with the core role of Europe’s port managing bodies to ensure the safety of port operations, in which Europe’s ports are already playing a frontrunners role and want to strengthen this position.
+These tasks are in line with the core role of Europe’s port managing bodies to ensure the safety of port operations, in which Europe’s ports are already playing a frontrunner role, and want to strengthen this position.

-This must allow ports to welcome fuel suppliers who wish to respond to a growing market demand in an efficient and appropriate way.
-Ports firmly believes that it is the demand of new fuels that will stimulate fuel producers and suppliers to take the investment decision and provide these fuels to the shipping companies.
+This must allow ports to welcome fuel suppliers who wish to respond to a growing market demand efficiently and appropriately.
+Ports firmly believes that it is the demand for new fuels that will stimulate fuel producers and suppliers to make the investment decision and provide these fuels to the shipping companies.

-The investment appetite and investment need of fuel producers and suppliers can vary from port to port.
-Some ports in Europe are by their location and/or lack of economies of scale not of interest to the bunkering market and do only provide bunkering services in rare cases.
-Some ports will because of their close urban environment be excluded as bunkering ports for certain fuels.
+The investment appetite and investment needs of fuel producers and suppliers can vary from port to port.
+Some ports in Europe are, by their location and/or lack of economies of scale, not of interest to the bunkering market and do only provide bunkering services in rare cases.
+Some ports will, because of their close urban environment, be excluded as bunkering ports for certain fuels.

 Related : Drewry : Europe’s freight bills to go up as younger fleet trades